 You could also try to use other above-mentioned solutions or place your plant in a terrarium that has a fun design and can be open or closed.
 A closed terrarium will create a whole micro-climate for your plant.

-Another reason for brown leaves could be more direct sunlight than needed.
-You might have to try several spots for your plant before finding the optimal one.
+Another reason for leaves to turn brown could be more direct sunlight than needed.
+You might have to try several spots for your maidenhair ferns before finding the optimal one.
 It needs to have enough sunlight (several hours per day) but it mustn’t be direct.

 Aphelenchoides are pests that enter your plant via water and misting your fern too often can cause them to enter the stem and leaves, infecting the plant even more.
 If this occurs you should stop spraying the leaves right away and apply the pest control products accordingly.